lemonce/lemonce.net/source/docs/lemoncase2/index.md

 **Marco**

-Macro is the global setting for your case during runtime. [`more details`](/docs/lemoncase2/marco.html)
+Macro is the global setting for your case during runtime. [`read more`](/docs/lemoncase2/marco.html)
 - #TIMES
 - #AUTOWAIT
 - #LIMIT